 Jobless Claims Fell Sharply Last Week

+Just as last week's figures may been distorted by temporary factors related to the holiday season that made things look worse than they really are, the word Thursday that there's been a sharp drop in claims for unemployment insurance needs to be accompanied by the same sort of caveat.

-There were 346,000 first-time claims for unemployment benefits, down 42,000 from the week before, the Employment and Training Administration reports.
+The Employment and Training Administration says there were 338,000 first-time claims filed last week, down 42,000 from the week before.

+But, as Bloomberg News says, "the year-end holidays make it difficult to adjust for fluctuations in applications for jobless benefits, a Labor Department official said as the figures were released."

+MarketWatch adds that while "the number of new weekly jobless claims dropped by the most in more than a year ... economists caution over reading too much into volatile data around the holiday season."
+According to that newssite:

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.